-- 2.9.6.1 An agency worker can bring a claim in an Employment Tribunal for breach of the Regulations.
-A tribunal will not consider a complaint under the Regulations unless it is brought within 3 months of the actual breach of the Regulations although a tribunal will also be able to accept a claim out of time if it considers that it is just and equitable to do so. - 2.9.6.2 The claims which can be brought before a tribunal include: - The right not to be dismissed on prescribed grounds, e.g. for making allegations, giving evidence, asserting rights or bringing proceedings under or in connection with the Agency Workers Regulations.
+2.9.4.1 An agency worker can bring a claim in an Employment Tribunal for breach of the Regulations.
+A tribunal will not consider a complaint under the Regulations unless it is brought within 3 months of the actual breach of the Regulations although a tribunal will also be able to accept a claim out of time if it considers that it is just and equitable to do so.

+2.9.4.2 The claims which can be brought before a tribunal include:

+- The right not to be dismissed on prescribed grounds, e.g. for making allegations, giving evidence, asserting rights or bringing proceedings under or in connection with the Agency Workers Regulations.
 There is no qualifying time period for this right; - The right not to be subjected to detriment on prescribed grounds, e.g. for making allegations, giving evidence, asserting rights or bringing proceedings under or in connection with the Agency Workers Regulations.
 Such a claim may be brought against the Temporary Workers Agency or the hirer.
 No qualifying period is expressed to apply. - A claim that the equal treatment rights have been infringed.
 This is subject to a 12 week qualifying period. - A claim that rights of access to employment or facilities have been breached.
 There is no qualifying period for these rights. - In respect of permanent contracts providing pay between assignments, a claim that there has been a breach of the term in such a contract.
 No qualifying term is expressed to apply. - A claim that the agency or hirer has unreasonably refused a woman paid time off for antenatal care.
-This is subject to a 12 week qualifying period. - A claim that the agency or hirer has failed to pay an agency worker remuneration where the supply of her work to a hirer is ended on maternity grounds.
-This is subject to a 12 week gualifying period. - 2.9.6.3 The temporary work agency will be responsible for any breaches of rights in relation to an agency worker's basic working and employment conditions to the extent that it is responsible for the infringement.
+This is subject to a 12 week qualifying period.

+- A claim that the agency or hirer has failed to pay an agency worker remuneration where the supply of her work to a hirer is ended on maternity grounds.
+This is subject to a 12 week qualifying period. - 2.9.4.3 The temporary work agency will be responsible for any breaches of rights in relation to an agency worker's basic working and employment conditions to the extent that it is responsible for the infringement.
 The temporary work agency will have a defence if it took 'reasonable steps' to obtain information from the hirer and acted reasonably in determining the basic working and employment conditions after the qualifying period and for the remainder of the assignment.
-If the temporary work agency can establish this defence then liability will fall on the hirer.
+If the temporary work agency can establish this defence then liability will fall on the hirer. - 2.9.4.4 A tribunal will be able to order payment of compensation and make recommendations for action to be taken or make a declaration.
+Compensation must be just and equitable and will take into account the nature of the breach, any financial loss suffered by the agency worker and any expenses he or she has reasonably incurred as a result of the breach.
+The minimum award will be two weeks pay and there is no maximum award.
+If the agency worker alleges that he/she has suffered a detriment he or she will also be able to obtain compensation for injury to feelings. - 2.9.4.5 From 6 April 2020 an agency worker who is an employee and is dismissed shall be regarded as unfairly dismissed if the principal reason for the dismissal is on prescribed grounds, e.g. for making allegations, giving evidence, asserting rights or bringing proceedings under or in connection with the Agency Workers Regulations.